jentery/401/index.md

 *Thursday, November 2nd*

-* Please read Mozilla's ["What Is CSS?"](https://developer.mozilla.org/en-US/docs/Learn/CSS/First_steps/What_is_CSS), ["Getting Started with CSS,"](https://developer.mozilla.org/en-US/docs/Learn/CSS/First_steps/Getting_started) ["How CSS Is Structured,"](https://developer.mozilla.org/en-US/docs/Learn/CSS/First_steps/How_CSS_is_structured) and ["How CSS Works."](https://developer.mozilla.org/en-US/docs/Learn/CSS/First_steps/How_CSS_works) CSS can involve a steep learning curve.
+* Please read Mozilla's ["What Is CSS?"](https://developer.mozilla.org/en-US/docs/Learn/CSS/First_steps/What_is_CSS), ["Getting Started with CSS,"](https://developer.mozilla.org/en-US/docs/Learn/CSS/First_steps/Getting_started) ["How CSS Is Structured,"](https://developer.mozilla.org/en-US/docs/Learn/CSS/First_steps/How_CSS_is_structured) and ["How CSS Works."](https://developer.mozilla.org/en-US/docs/Learn/CSS/First_steps/How_CSS_works) CSS may involve a steep learning curve.
 Don't feel like you need to understand everything in these assigned readings.
+We'll practice it in the lab.
-* In-class workshop: "Getting Started with Style" and "The Look and Feel of Site 2"
+* In-class workshops: "Getting Started with Style" and "The Look and Feel of Site 2"

 *You should have eleven entries in your design log (including three for version 3) by the end of this week.*